-The Advanced Share Registry Services business continues to perform and we have been consistently proactive in managing costs while increasing services to clients.
+The Advanced Share Registry Services business continues to perform well and we have been consistently proactive in managing costs while increasing services to clients.
+The strength of our service offering and the functionality of our website for both company clients and their shareholders are maintaining client numbers.